JulienRineau/blog/content/posts/dit.md

     ```

 ## Results
-The model was trained on a on a 8xA100 cluster for 1h26 with the following hyperparameters:
+The model was trained on a 8xA100 cluster for 1h26 with the following hyperparameters:
 - **Patch size:** 2
 - **Number of DiT blocks:** 12
 - **Number of head:** 12